 To reduce the level of impact of temporary marking on the welfare of animals, personnel must consider, address and plan for the range of welfare impacts that may be encountered.
-Strategies to reduce impacts should be identified during the planning stage to ensure that they can be readily implemented during temporary marking, and to ensure that contingencies for managing welfare issues have been identified.
-Ensure that all handlers and volunteers involved in the project are aware of the range of issues that they may encounter, the options that are available for reducing impact and improving animal welfare, and the process for managing adverse events.
+Strategies to reduce impacts should be identified during the planning stage to ensure that they can be readily implemented during animal handling and marking and contingencies for managing welfare issues have been identified.
+Ensure all personnel involved in the project are aware of the potential issues they may encounter, the options that are available for reducing impacts and improving animal welfare, and the process for managing adverse events.

-Department projects involving temporary marking of mammals, reptiles and birds will require approval from the department's Animal Ethics Committee.
+Department projects involving temporary marking of mammals, reptiles and birds will require approval from the department's AEC.
+All personnel involved in animal handling must be identified during the application process.
 The key animal welfare considerations that should be considered when temporarily marking mammals, reptiles and birds are listed below and are highlighted throughout the document.